A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: The periodic case

-The next result has been reported in \cite{RKL-16multidimensional} as Lemma~6.4 and we restate it here for future reference.
-Its interpretation is such that when the grid size is sufficiently large, the covariance data $\cb$ which are feasible for the continuous problem, are also feasible for the discrete problem.
+{The next lemma is taken from \cite{RKL-16multidimensional}.
+Its interpretation is such that when the grid size $\Nb$ is sufficiently large, the covariance data $\cb$ which are feasible for the continuous problem, are also feasible for the discrete problem.}